ESSENTIAL EVENT INFORMATION 2025

 DAY FIVE / ONTO THE BIKES!

-We now start our journey away from the mountains as we follow the route of the melting ice as it makes its way through Lago Viedma.
-Our journey on the bikes will parallel this enormous glacial lake as we gradually descend from El Chalten across the wide-open Patagonian plain.
-The route goes west to east, on a desolate tarmac road, before swinging south onto Ruta 40, Patagonia’s legendary arterial road.
+Leaving El Chalten, the route goes west to east, on a desolate tarmac road, before swinging south onto Ruta 40, Patagonia’s legendary arterial road.
 This is fast cycling, if the wind is behind you!
 It’s also great fun and you’ll have the chance to pit your strength against the unpredictable Patagonian winds.
 There is also very little traffic and only 1 junction!
 Our destination is the legendary Parador La Leona, a riverside saloon made famous as a hide-out of Butch Cassidy and the Sundance Kid.
+We camp here in tents that we provide.
+You provide a sleeping mat and sleeping bag.
+The site has basic showers.

 Discipline: Bike